tylermcrobert/brainium-www/content/games/freecell.md

 itunesLink: https://itunes.apple.com/us/app/freecell/id504368649?mt=8
 appStoreId: 504368649
 googlePlayLink: https://play.google.com/store/apps/details?id=com.brainium.freecellfree&hl=en
+summary: At quaeque at tritani fuisset his tale ex an consectetuer argumentum.
 ---

 Freecell by Brainium stays true to the classic spirit of the Freecell Solitaire, but updates it with an elegant, easy to use interface.